Dual representations for systemic risk measures: Abstract

 In analogy to \eqref{scalarsyst} one can consider the smallest overall addition of capital

-that makes the impact of $X$ to society acceptable.
-But in contrast to the insensitive case, the sensitive risk measures $R^{\sen}$ and $\rho^{\sen}$ can be used for regulation: by enforcing to add the capital vector $z\in\R^d$ to the wealth of the banks, a systemic crisis is prevented as the impact to society after capital regulation, that is $\Lambda(X+z)$, is made acceptable.
-They are called sensitive as they take the impact of capital regulations to the system into account. \end{itemize}
+that makes the impact of $X$ on society acceptable.
+But in contrast to the insensitive case, the sensitive risk measures $R^{\sen}$ and $\rho^{\sen}$ can be used for regulation: by enforcing to add the capital vector $z\in\R^d$ to the wealth of the banks as the impact on society \emph{after} capital regulation, that is $\Lambda(X+z)$, is made acceptable.
+They are called sensitive as they take the impact of capital regulations on the system into account. \end{itemize}

-This paper provides dual representation results for the systemic risk measures $R^\is$ and $R^\sen$ as well as for their scalariztions $\rho^{\is}$ and $\rho^{\sen}$ in terms of three types of dual variables: probability measures for each of the financial institutions, weights for each of the financial institutions, and probability measures for society.
+This paper provides dual representation results for the systemic risk measures $R^\is$ and $R^\sen$ as well as for their scalarizations $\rho^{\is}$ and $\rho^{\sen}$ in terms of three types of dual variables: probability measures for each of the financial institutions, weights for each of the financial institutions, and probability measures for society.
 The probability measures can be interpreted as possible models governing the dynamics of the institutions/society.
-Each time one makes a guess for these models, a \emph{penalty} is incurred according to ``how far" these measures are to the true probability measure of the financial system.
+Each time one makes a guess for these models, a \emph{penalty} is incurred according to ``how far" these measures are from the true probability measure of the financial system.
 Then, the so-called \emph{systemic penalty function} (Definition~\ref{syspen}) is computed as the minimized value of this penalty over all choices of the probability measure of society.
 According to the dual representations, the systemic risk measures $R^\is$ and $R^\sen$ collect the capital allocation vectors whose certain weighted sums pass a threshold level determined by the systemic penalty function.

-To the best of our knowledge, dual representation of systemic risk measures have not yet been studied, neither in the more traditional insensitive case $\rho^{\is}$ and $R^\is$, nor in the newly proposed sensitive case $R^\sen$ and $\rho^{\sen}$.
+In terms of economic interpretations, a convenient feature of the dual representations is that (the objective function of) the systemic penalty function has an additive structure in which the contributions of the network topology (encoded in the conjugate function of $\Lambda$) and the choice of the regulatory criterion for riskiness (encoded in the penalty function of $\rho$) are transparent.
+Moreover, the first term dealing with the network topology can be regarded as a \emph{multivariate divergence functional}, for instance, a multivariate relative entropy, and it can be written in a simple analytical form in many interesting cases where the aggregation function $\Lambda$ itself, as the primal object, is defined in terms of an optimization problem.
+For instance, this is the case for the Eisenberg-Noe model without (Section~\ref{noccp}) and with (Section~\ref{withccp}) central clearing, as well as for the classical resource allocation and network flow models of operations research.